-What events are planned at the Argens Minervois base for the 2016 season?
+What events are generally planned at the Argens Minervois?

 Argens Minervois is often a very lively place because it’s such a large base, with around 1,000 boats setting off each season.
 As well as these 1,000 departures, you have to add all the passing boats that belong other companies, not to mention privately-owned boats.
 In our tiny village there are shops, restaurants and bars that cater for boat traffic and on weekends throughout the summer they organise dinner-concerts, themed cocktail parties and buffets etc.: the kind of thing that gives the Canal du Midi its charm.

-Last question, can you give us one good reason for choosing Argens Minervois for a barge holiday in 2016?
+Last question, can you give us one good reason for choosing Argens Minervois for a barge holiday?

 Well, it’s everything that I’ve just told you: lovely weather, sunshine, friendliness, a cosmopolitan trip thanks to contact with all the other people visiting the canal, getting to know the locals through meeting the lock-keepers, gourmet dining and fine wines – which must already have given you a yen to come and visit us, don’t you think?
 Come and see for yourselves and enjoy going with the flow under the sunshine of the South.